 These are painfully simple, but they may serve as a good foundation for your own ideas.

-This site has printables for ocean and forest habitat scenes as well as a dinosaur diorama.
+This site has printables for ocean, forest, and dinosaur habitat scenes.
 I like the directions for 3D trees!

-This PDF has directions and full color images of Jesus and children.
+This PDF has directions and full color images.

-This PDF from the National Zoo give directions for making a panda diorama with authentic Chinese habitat.
-The last page has images of foliage and animals to cut out and use in your diorama!
+This PDF from the National Zoo gives directions for making a panda diorama with authentic Chinese habitat.
+The last page has images of foliage and animals to cut out!